 With these accounts, businesses can run advertising campaigns, post publicly accessible and searchable content, buy and sell, and host mini-websites and use promotional campaigns within WeChat.

 It isn’t always easy to set up a WeChat business account.
 WeChat generally doesn’t allow foreign companies to create official accounts that are visible to citizens of China.
-However, official Tencent partners and high-value advertisers like Red Door Marketing can be exceptions to this rule and help Australian real estate agents get around the bureaucracy.
+However, official Tencent partners and high-value advertisers like WeTools can be exceptions to this rule and help Australian real estate agents get around the bureaucracy.

 Why your real estate business should be using WeChat